 Which of these spectacular blue orchids would look best in your home?

-We’d love to know your favourites, or if there’s any other species out there that we may have missed out.
+We’d love to know your favorites, or if there’s any other species out there that we may have missed out.

-In case you want to try growing a blue orchid on your own, this video explains how can you colour white Phalaenopsis orchid to blue.
+In case you want to try growing a blue orchid on your own, this video explains how can you color white Phalaenopsis orchid to blue.